so1ve/puild/README.md

     [These configurations](https://nodejs.org/api/packages.html#package-entry-points) are for Node.js to determine how to import the package.

-    Pkgroll leverages the same configuration to determine how to build the package.
+    Puild leverages the same configuration to determine how to build the package.

   ```json5
   {